Patricia Hoey

-Patricia Hoey (15 November 1883 – 9 November 1930) was an Irish journalist, suffragist and nationalist.
+Patricia Hoey (15 November 1883 – 9 November 1930) was an Irish journalist, suffragist, Irish Republican and nationalist.

 Early life and family

 Patricia Hoey was born Ethel Mary Hoey at 7 Trafalgar Terrace, Dublin on 15 November 1883.
 Her parents were Edmond and Margaret Hoey (née Mulchinock).
-Her maternal great-uncle was William Pembroke Mulchinock, the purported composer of The rose of Tralee, and her great-great-uncle was John Mulchinock.
+Her maternal great-uncle was William Pembroke Mulchinock, the purported composer of The Rose of Tralee, and her great-great-uncle was John Mulchinock.
 Hoey's father died on 3 March 1887, which left his widow with just £78 and heavily pregnant with her second child, Edmund Joseph who was born on 15 April.
 There is no record of Hoey's childhood or education.
 It appears that her mother remarried, and that the family may have moved to England.
 In the 1920s Hoey was described as supporting her mother who was recorded as 'Mrs Clive Howard' and a step-sister who was described as deaf and dumb.